jojijacobk/JavaScript-Knowledge/Object-&-Prototype.md

 # Inheritance

--   Javascript doesn't offer Class based OO similar to other OO languages.
+-   JavaScript doesn't offer Class based OO similar to other OO languages.
 Even the class syntax introduced in ES6 is just a syntactic sugar.
--   Javascript do only have objects (and no classes per say).
+-   JavaScript do only have objects (and no classes per say).

 ## Mixin